achudars/Chrome-Extension-Trigger-Refresh/README.md

 Chrome Extension Trigger Refresh
 ================================

-This is an unpublished* Chrome Extension to trigger tab refresh for selected pages on CTRL+SHIFT key combinations.
+This is an unpublished* Chrome Extension to trigger tab refresh for selected pages on CTRL+SHIFT key combo.

-*Unpublished because I can't be bothered to pay a $5 fee for publishing this super simple extension.
+*unpublished because I can't be bothered to pay a $5 fee for publishing this super simple extension.

 Installation
 ================================